-The widely known word for a well-frequented place in human society, “museum,” originally comes from the Greek word, “Μυσεῖον,” – yes, capital M – for the word literally means a place dedicated to the nine Muses of Pieria, goddesses who are in charge of all the liberal arts in Greek mythology.
-Imagine a harmonic band of the holy Nine singing the lines most sublime and celebrating the amazing fluorescence of literary and artistic sparkles, all of which are orchestrated by the all-wise-and-powerful Apollo, who carefully choreographs the display of high arts and the creation of wonders (θαύματα).
+The widely known word for a well-frequented place in human society, “museum,” originally comes from the Greek word, “Μυσεῖον,” for the word literally means a place dedicated to the nine Muses of Pieria, goddesses in charge of all the liberal arts in Greek mythology.
+Imagine a harmonic band of the holy Nine singing the lines most sublime and celebrating the amazing fluorescence of literary and artistic sparkles, all of which are orchestrated by the most wise and powerful Apollo, who carefully choreographs the display of high arts and the creation of wonders (θαύματα).

 A little βίος of mine: I, Russell L., anche detto Philomuseia, am, in real life, a student of history, classical studies, and archaeology.
 But I am also a fervent lover of all humanities in general.
 There is nothing more interesting to me than the edifice of humanity built up over the course of history.
 I love traveling around, learning languages, and marveling at the multiplicity of human experiences.
 Also, I am a huge fan of soccer/football, and most of all, a die-hard follower of Liverpool (the greatest EPL club, ever) – doesn’t that also explain why I love history?

-I love museums (of course, why do I keep running this thing if I don’t).
-I especially enjoy the mental as well as visual satisfaction and embrace the physical exhaustion of visiting museums.
-Among the thematic range of museums as wide as it can be, I am particularly fascinated by archaeological museums, historical museums, and galleries that display art prior to the 1900s (Malerei der Antike, so they say).
+I love museums.
+I especially enjoy the intellectual and visual satisfaction and embrace the physical exhaustion of visiting museums.
+Among the thematic range of museums as wide as it can be, I am particularly fascinated by archaeological museums, historical museums, and galleries that display art prior to the 1900s (Malerei der Antike).
 Due to my areas of expertise, I am only going to blog mainly about those types of museums mentioned above.
 I hope my choices of museums are not to be seen merely as a representation of a parochial vision of human history so as not to be labeled as, for example, total unconsciousness of the contemporary world.
-I am an antiquarian, and I see some good personal reasons for me to continuously be empowered and strive for a deeper understanding of the “more distant” past.
+I am an antiquarian, and I see some good personal reasons to be continuously empowered and strive for a deeper understanding of the “more distant past.”
 The geographical imbalance of my choices of museum I cannot manage.
 I visit museums as I roam around for traveling or academic purposes, and such activities have mostly taken place in either China, European countries, or the United States.
-A final note on a logistical aspect of this blog: I will be maintaining this blog both in English and Chinese, so that people may pick and choose in which language they prefer to read.
+A final note on a logistical aspect of this blog: I will be maintaining this blog in both English and Chinese, so that people may pick and choose which language they prefer to read.
 However, some blogs will only be in one of the languages, and don’t ask me to translate if that’s the case.

 Alright, εἴρηκα τὰ προλεγόμενα (I have said the things that need to be said in the beginning).
 On board and onward, to the sanctuaries of the Muses.
 The most rewarding adventures await!